bruvellu/terebratalia-wnts/wnt.md

 In the late gastrula, the *wnt5* domains are intercalated by *wnt1* domains in a way that most regions of the body are expressing either *wnt5* or *wnt1* ({@fig:doubles}B and {!@fig:summary}A).
 The exceptions are the anterior pole and the anterior portion of the mantle lobe where the transcription factor *engrailed* (*en*) is expressed [@Vellutini2016-lq].
-*wnt1* and *en* domains abut each other forming a sharp transcriptional boundary precisely at the apical--mantle boundary where a deep epithelial invagination divides the head and trunk domains [@Vellutini2016-lq].
+*wnt1* and *en* domains form a sharp transcriptional boundary precisely at the apical--mantle boundary where a deep epithelial invagination divides the head and trunk domains [@Vellutini2016-lq].
 Both genes are involved in the establishment of compartment boundaries in a variety of developmental settings such as in the vertebrate brain, insect wings, trunk segments, and mollusc shells [@Ingham1992-tn; @Guillen1995-qg; @Rhinn2001-ie; @Nederbragt2002-qj].
 Our analysis reveals that a ring of *wnt7*-positive cells are also present at the interface of the apical--mantle boundary, with narrow overlap with *wnt1* and *en* domains ({@fig:doubles}G,H and {!@fig:summary}A).
-A broader stripe of *wnt1* with a narrow stripe of *wnt7* bordering a posterior stripe of *en* also occurs in bettle and spider trunk segments [@Janssen2010-dc], and *en* is known to repress *wnt7* in vertebrate limb buds [@Loomis1996-zx].
+A broader stripe of *wnt1* with a narrow stripe of *wnt7* bordering a posterior stripe of *en* also occurs in beetle and spider trunk segments [@Janssen2010-dc], and *en* is known to repress *wnt7* in vertebrate limb buds [@Loomis1996-zx].
 This suggests *wnt1*, *wnt7*, and *en* may play a role in the patterning of the brachiopod apical--mantle boundary.

 <!--TODO: *wnt5* antagonizes *wnt1* in Xenopus [@Torres1996-hs].-->